AkariiinMKII/Scoop/Open-With-Icons.md

 ## Automating associations

 Additionally, manifest authors can provide registry scripts along with the manifests (which can be modified and then copied into the program installation directory in [Pre/Post (un)install scripts](Pre-Post-(un)install-scripts)).
 These scripts are stored in the `scripts/<app-name>` subfolder in the bucket.
 A very good example can be found in the [Extras bucket, for VS Code](https://github.com/ScoopInstaller/Extras/tree/master/scripts/vscode) which has individual scripts for setting up file icons and program associations, as well as for removing them.
+[Windows Terminal](https://github.com/ScoopInstaller/Extras/tree/master/scripts/windows-terminal is another example.

 # Fixing Mistakes